buiduykhanh030401/Mobile-Store/README.md

 ### Contributing

 Feel free to contribute to this project by opening issues, providing feedback, or submitting pull requests.
 We welcome your input and suggestions.

-### License

-This project is licensed under the [Your License] License - see the [LICENSE](LICENSE) file for details.

----

-This README provides an overview of the Rating and Reply System, including entities, relationships, API endpoints, and basic instructions on how to use the system.
-You can customize it further to include installation instructions, deployment details, and other relevant information about your project.